2023 Solar Incentives Guide for Broadlands, VA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" covers a wide range of financial incentives designed to make installing and using solar panels more affordable.
+The phrase "solar incentives" includes a wide range of financial incentives implemented to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-These incentives can include cash back, upfront discounts or monthly credits towards your utility bill.
-Some incentives are handled by the federal government, some by the Virginia government and some by your specific utility company, county or municipality.
-Some solar incentives you might qualify for are:
+Solar incentives might include upfront discounts, cash back or monthly credits towards your utility bill.
+Some incentives are handled by the federal government, some by the state of Virginia and some by your specific utility company, county or municipality.
+You might qualify for any of the following types of solar incentives:

 - Net Metering: Net metering becomes relevant after your solar system is up and running.
 If you have a net metering agreement with your Broadlands utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
 In some locations, this is a dollar-for-dollar credit, while in others you might receive a refund equivalent to a percentage of the value.